wp-plugins/tour-operator-plugin/readme.txt

 5. Product types / Locations appear in the Menu editor

 == Changelog ==

+= 0.101 =
+* Added support for embedded videos
+* Added support for uploaded documents
+* Added alternative "tourcms_" prefixed shortcodes, can be used if there are any conflicts

 = 0.100 =
 * Added thumbnail image URLs